Are Co-Ed Sober Living Homes a Good Idea?

 - Only having members of the same sex over the residence.

-Which brings us to our next point – co-ed sober living homes, also known as couples sober living, are not always a good idea.
+Which brings us to our next point – co-ed sober living homes, also known as couples sober living, which is not always a good idea, but sober living for couples is an ideal we will have to face.

 Why Are Co-Ed Sober Homes Not the Best Idea?